Our criminal defense dog bite attorneys are experienced in defending against both municipal and state allegations

 If the injured person provoked the dog, then the comparative negligence defense may be used.
 Colorado’s has a modified comparative fault rule, which can be used when more than one individual is to blame for an injury.
 Under this rule damages can be reduced by the percentage of fault assigned to the injured person as long as that percentage is less than 50 percent; if it’s greater than 50 percent, then the injured person is unable to collect damages.

-Call 303-688-0944 to request a free consultation with one of our Denver, Castle Rock or Colorado Springs criminal defense attorneys.
+Call 303-688-0944 to request an assessment with one of our Denver, Castle Rock or Colorado Springs criminal defense attorneys.